Battle of Hampden: Expedition up the Penobscot River

 Griffith assigned RN Captain Robert Barrie the task of going after the Adams.
 Barrie proceeded up the Penobscot with the Dragon, Sylph, Peruvian, the transport Harmony and a prize-tender.
 The ships carried an armed contingent of some 750 men drawn from the four participating regiments, the artillery company, and some Royal Marines.
 During the war, Barrie was one of the few British officers in America to acquire a loathsome reputation, which he was about to reinforce.

 Battle of Hampden

 When Morris entered the river late in August he moved past Buckstown (now Bucksport, Maine) and anchored at the mouth of the Souadabscook Stream in Hampden on the west bank of the Penobscot some 30 miles inland.
 Anticipating an attack, he placed nine of the ship's guns in battery on a nearby hill and fourteen on the wharf next to his crippled ship.
 Morris, commanding a crew of 150, called for help from Brigadier General John Blake, commander of the Eastern Militia at Brewer.
-Blake responded with some 550 militiamen and formed the center of a defensive line running along a ridge facing south, or towards Castine.
+Blake responded with some 550 militiamen and formed the center of a defensive line running along a ridge facing south, towards Castine.

 Lieutenant Lewis showed up with his two dozen or so regulars and two field pieces.
-Adding a carronade, he went in line to the right or west and commanded the north-south road, the expected route of British attackers.
+Adding a carronade, he went in line to the west and commanded the north-south road, the expected route of British attackers.